 - be an Australian citizen or Australian Permanent Resident or holder of a permanent Humanitarian Visa; and

-- Successfully complete the DIGS program in 2017 and receive an offer for a bachelor degree at the University of Melbourne in 2018, and
+- successfully complete the DIGS program in 2017 and receive an offer for a bachelor's degree at the University of Melbourne in 2018; and

 - enrol full-time in your course, unless documentary evidence for reasons why you cannot enrol full-time is provided; and

-- Remain enrolled in the bachelor degree until after the census date in each semester.
+- remain enrolled in the bachelor's degree until after the census date in each semester.

 In addition, you must: